Newman Grove, Nebraska

-Newman Grove is a city in Madison and Platte Counties in the U.S. state of Nebraska.
-The population was 721 at the 2010 census.
+Newman Grove is a city in Madison and Platte counties in Nebraska, United States.
+The population was 667 at the 2020 census.

-The Madison County portion of Newman Grove is part of the Norfolk, Nebraska Micropolitan Statistical Area.
+The Madison County portion of Newman Grove is part of the Norfolk Micropolitan Statistical Area.

 History

 Newman Grove was platted in 1887 when the Fremont, Elkhorn and Missouri Valley Railroad was extended to that point.
 It was named for a grove of trees nearby planted by Newman Warren.